An early spreadsheet from the 1945 Supplement to the Code Federal Regulations of the United States of America.

 https://powerusers.microsoft.com/t5/Power-Automate-Cookbook/Project-Tracker-SharePoint-and-Teams/td-p/1788102

-@nikede8004 about 2 years ago
+@nikede8004 over 2 years ago

 Great piece.
 The day where Excel has to build a feature that another company dreamed up has already happened.
 The biggest example is collaboration in real time: Excel (and Word and PowerPoint) retrofitted their apps to make this work.
 It's now good enough for many use cases.
 All without sacrificing the other features that users were already depending on.

-Matthew Guay about 2 years ago
+Matthew Guay over 2 years ago

 @nikede8004 That is a great point.
 Hard to imagine the entire Office Online suite existing in its present state in a world without Google Workspace.